 You’ve just returned from a water-focused trip to Rwanda, which we’re covering in another article in this newsletter.
 Briefly, how did the experience enrich your understanding of water issues?

 NO: I think my time in Rwanda helped me realize the amount of work that goes into successful sustainable development.
 Additionally, it was interesting to see what environmentalism looks like in a different context.
 For example, on the last Saturday of every month, there is a nation-wide service day that almost everyone — including the president — takes part in called Umuganda.
 Umuganda usually includes cleaning roads and other infrastructure projects.
 That doesn’t seem feasible at all in the U.S., but an equally widespread form of environmentalism is recycling, which isn’t prominent in Rwanda.
 Another fun tidbit: plastic bags are banned in Rwanda!
-Which is part of what keeps it so clean.
+This is how it is kept so clean.
 With regards to water issues, it’s interesting to see how their water treatment differs from ours.
 The water in the main national system is treated with the same processes of other water treatment plants I’ve seen in the states.
 When the water is being pumped in rural areas, it’s treated with just chlorine, but still tested to make sure it’s potable.
 The interesting thing is that their levels of pollution are so much lower than ours.
 The main source of pollution is from human activity and erosion, which is relatively easy to filter out compared to all the chemicals and industrial water that gets leaked into some water in the U.S.

 Now that you are a senior, what words of wisdom would you like to share with incoming first year students?